oroinc/OroCRMZendeskBundle/Resources/doc/api/user.md

 #### get_subresource

-Retrieve the record of the Oro contact that is associated with a specific Zendesk user.
+Retrieve a record of the Oro contact that is associated with a specific Zendesk user.

 #### get_relationship